Tutorial Gateway

 Python Numpy concatenate 2D array with axis

-Until now, we are concatenate function without axis parameter.
-This time, we use this parameter value while concatenating two dimensional arrays.
-Remember, If axis = 0 then the items in array b is vertically appended to a.
-Where as axis = 1 horizontally appends array items in b to a.
+Until now, we have been using this method without an axis parameter.
+This time, we use this parameter value while combining two-dimensional arrays.
+Remember, If the axis = 0, then the items in b are vertically appended to a.
+Whereas axis = 1 horizontally appends items in b to a.

 import numpy as np